 The Crime Survey for England and Wales (CSEW) shows substantial falls in property crime, with levels having fallen by half since they peaked in the mid-1990’s.
 These falls were driven by large reductions in crimes such as vandalism, vehicle-related theft and burglary.
 While these high volume crime types continue to show falls, in contrast recent trends show increases in the lower volume personal theft offences such as theft from the person recorded by the police.

-In the 2012/13 CSEW the most commonly stolen item in incidents of theft from the person, other theft of personal property, other household theft and burglary were purses/wallets.
-Cash/foreign currency was the most commonly stolen item in incidents of robbery.
+In the 2012/13 CSEW the most commonly stolen item in incidents of theft from the person, burglary, and other household theft were purses/wallets.
+Cash/foreign currency was the most commonly stolen item in incidents of robbery and in those classified as 'other theft of personal property'.
 Mobile phones were also commonly stolen in incidents of theft from the person and robbery.

 The 2012/13 CSEW shows that levels of repeat victimisation varied by type of property crime offence.
 Vandalism had the highest repeat victimisation rate, with 25% of victims of this crime reporting they had suffered vandalism more than once in the previous 12 months.
 Theft from the person and robbery were least likely to have been experienced more than once (7%).

 Changes in levels of repeat victimisation have been important in influencing long-term crime trends.
 Across all types of property crime, declines in the number of crimes estimated by the CSEW have been more marked for repeat incidents than for one-off incidents.
 Across all property crime types except theft from the person and robbery, the proportion of victims in the 2012/13 CSEW who were victimised more than once has fallen since CSEW crime peaked in 1995.